 - Some theories about the biological risk factors for antisocial personality disorder include the malfunction of certain genes, hormones, or parts of the brain.

 - Diagnoses often associated with antisocial personality disorder include substance-related disorders, attention-deficit hyperactivity disorder (ADHD), and reading disorders.

 - Theories regarding the life circumstances that increase the risk for developing antisocial personality disorder include a history of childhood physical, sexual, or emotional abuse; neglect, deprivation, or abandonment; associating with peers who engage in antisocial behavior; or having a parent who is either antisocial or alcoholic.

-- Since there is no specific definitive test that can accurately diagnose antisocial personality disorder, health-care professionals perform a mental-health interview that assesses for the presence of antisocial symptoms.
-If the cultural context of the symptoms is not considered, antisocial personality disorder is often falsely diagnosed as being present.
+- Since there is no specific definitive test that can accurately diagnose antisocial personality disorder, health care professionals perform a mental health interview that assesses for the presence of antisocial symptoms.
+If the cultural context of the symptoms is not considered, medical professional often falsely diagnose antisocial personality disorder as being present.

-- Research indicates that members of ethnic minorities tend to be wrongly diagnosed with antisocial personality disorder, thereby inappropriately resulting in less treatment and more punishment for those individuals.
+- Research indicates that medical professionals tend to wrongly diagnose members of ethnic minorities with antisocial personality disorder, thereby inappropriately resulting in less treatment and more punishment for those individuals.

 - While antisocial personality disorder can be quite resistant to treatment, the most effective interventions tend to be a combination of firm but fair behavior therapy and programming that emphasizes teaching the antisocial personality disorder individuals skills that can be used to live independently and productively within the rules and limits of society.

 - While medications do not directly treat the behaviors that are associated with antisocial personality disorder, they can be useful in addressing conditions like depression, anxiety, and mood swings that often co-occur with this condition.